 On average, one-third of those in the county jails and state prisons are mentally Ill, contributing to a prison recidivism rate that, in the next five years, is expected to cost Illinois more than $16.7 billion.
 In Lake County the top 100 highest utilizers returned to jail 8 to 17 times in one year.
 The delay in seeking treatment due to stigma, lack of awareness, fewer treatment options, and the scarcity of supportive housing -- has meant that jails and prisons have become the default destination for those with mental illness.

-Focusing on diverting mentally ill from our criminal justice system is not only humane, but one way to address our crippling fiscal crisis and political gridlock.
-This strategy will address resources impacting all those with mental illness.
+Focusing on diverting mentally ill from our criminal justice system is not only humane, but it is an avenue to address our crippling fiscal crisis and political gridlock.
+The savings from diverting people from jail and emergency room will allow a cost shift of funds to address preventative care.

 Initially, LCU is working toward 3 goals to reduce the flow of people with mental illness into the criminal justice system: